-Finding a nice, livable, dependable, safe apartment in or near Los Angeles isn't cheap.
-A one-bedroom in Hollywood averages $3,082 per month, while the same apartment in Santa Monica averages $4,018.
-That's a lot of money for the most basic of one-bedrooms.
-Most young renters in those cities either budget a disproportionate chunk of their salary towards rent or they sublet the corners of their living rooms.
+Finding a nice, livable, dependable, safe apartment in Los Angeles isn't cheap.
+A one-bedroom in Hollywood averages $3,542 per month, while the same apartment in Santa Monica averages $3,783.
+Most young renters in those areas either budget a disproportionate chunk of their salary towards rent or they sublet the corners of their living rooms.

-Luckily, there are some towns near Downtown Los Angeles (DTLA) with their own unique charm located close enough so a trip to the Staples Center only takes you an hour by car or public transport, yet their distance from Downtown proper keeps their average rent relatively low.
+Luckily, there are some cities near Los Angeles with their own unique charm located close enough so a trip to the Staples Center only takes you an hour by car or public transport, yet their distance from Downtown proper keeps their average rent relatively low.

 Long Beach is kind of like a condensed version of Los Angeles.
 Like L.A., Long Beach has an interesting downtown, groomed suburbs, an arts district and on top of all that, it has, of course, a beach.

 The city is fun, liberal and filled with vitality, but rent has steadily gone up the last 10 years due to lots of fancy development.
-On the plus side, Long Beach has easy access to DTLA when you want to make the trip — it's a straight shot up the 710 or the Blue Line.
+On the plus side, Long Beach has easy access to downtown Los Angeles when you want to make the trip — it's a straight shot up the 710 or the Blue Line.

 Fullerton is unique in that it's a quiet suburb while somehow still maintaining the characteristics of a cool, small college town.
 While Fullerton has some great K-12 schools, sleepy cul-de-sacs and lush parks, it's also currently enjoying a cultural resurgence made up of new nightlife, record labels and artists.

-Apartments around the colleges can get a little "Animal House"-ish at times, but if you can find anything close to the intersection of Harbor Blvd. and Commonwealth, you're in the heart of the city.
+Apartments around the colleges can get a little "Animal House" at times, but if you can find anything close to the intersection of Harbor Boulevard and Commonwealth Avenue, you're in the heart of the city.

-Orange also benefits from being off the 5 freeway so Downtown Los Angeles is always about 45 minutes away.
+Orange also benefits from being off the 5 freeway so Downtown Los Angeles is only about 45 minutes away.

 Rancho Palos Verdes is an odd town.
 The city never gets talked about much because it's sort of isolated on top of the bluffs of the peninsula.
 You don't just drive through Rancho Palos Verdes, you have to go out of your way to get to it.

-There seem to be as many apartment complexes as there are single-family homes, especially near the Pacific Coast Highway.
-Just make sure you move into a building with a parking structure.
-Parking anywhere within a mile of Main Street is torturous.
+There are just as many apartment complexes as there are single-family homes, especially near the Pacific Coast Highway.
+Just make sure you move into a building with a parking structure — parking anywhere within a mile of Main Street is torturous.

-We're going to lump Claremont together with La Verne.
 The small, hipster college towns border each other, and their neighborhoods share the same mid-'60s aesthetics.
-The cities are only about 45 minutes and one freeway away from DTLA, but they might as well be in different time zones.
+The cities are only about 45 minutes and one freeway away from downtown Los Angeles, but they might as well be in different time zones.

-Both communities are filled with sleepy streets lined with massive oak trees and lush, green lawns — nothing like Los Angeles proper, but it's a nice alternative.
+Both communities have sleepy streets lined with massive oak trees and lush, green lawns — nothing like Los Angeles proper, but it's a nice alternative.

 Instead, you'll get a quiet, unassuming town where the biggest amount of activity comes from its private, evangelical Christian university.